 Business School Capstone Course.
 This interdisciplinary approach to the study of the process of strategic management includes strategic analysis planning, implementation, evaluation and control from the perspective of top management in profit-making U.S. and international corporations, and public and non-profit organizations.
 Text and case studies are used extensively.
 Writing and team intensive course.
 Experience with Microsoft Office or equivalent is required.
-Senior standing or permission of instructor.

 This course is a seminar, which provides students with a broad based introduction to the field of global business and reinforces information learned through introductory business course(s) with a focus on international and the technology driven business environment.
 Topics include accounting, marketing, economics, control, organizational design, human behavior, and communications.
 Students present individual written analyses and engage in group oral presentations.
 This course is the first of four Integration and Application of Business courses to be completed by each student majoring in a business program.

 This course is a seminar, which builds on knowledge from SB 100 and provides students with a broad based introduction to the field of global business and reinforces information learned through introductory business course(s) with a focus on international and the technology driven business environment.
 Topics include accounting, marketing, economics, control, organizational design, human behavior, and communications.
 Students present individual written analyses and engage in group oral presentations.
 This course is the second of two which represent the first year of the business core for business majors.